 My current book project, Theaters of the Crowd, focuses on representations (across multiple media) of crowds and theatrical audiences in fin-de-siècle France, with particular interest in the cultural phenomenon of gawking (badauderie) and the relationship between art and emerging fields of social psychology.
 The book centers on a group of innovative artists and film-makers – Vallotton, Bonnard, Toulouse-Lautrec, Steinlen, and the Lumière brothers – who placed the passive, susceptible vision of the gawker (le badaud) center-stage, unseating the flâneur as the modern subject par excellence.
 Whereas the flâneur is a figure of cool detachment and intellectual control, always the choreographer and interpreter of his urban strolling, the badaud is emotional, highly impressionable, and distractible, a cipher of a person both generated and fascinated by crowds.
 This crudely emotive, anonymous creature was central to the artistic production of fin-de-siècle France, both as a motif in works of art and as a rising model of the modern viewer.

-Other projects include a translation, with Todd Cronan, of philosopher Philippe Lacoue-Labarthe’s Écrits sur l’art, under contract with Fordham University Press, and an essay on Manet’s still lifes for an upcoming exhibition at the Art Institute of Chicago and the Getty Museum.
+Other projects include a translation, with Todd Cronan, of philosopher Philippe Lacoue-Labarthe’s Écrits sur l’art, under contract with Fordham University Press, an essay on Manet’s still lifes for an upcoming exhibition at the Art Institute of Chicago and the Getty Museum, and an essay on Bonnard's illustrations to Verlaine's Parallèlement, 1900.